carolynduangprom/carolynduangprom.github.io/portfolio.md

 ## Technical documentation

 ### OmiseGO
-OmiseGO's publicly available documentation is published on GitHub.
+OmiseGO's publicly available documentation was published on GitHub.
 Content created and edited for OmiseGO consists of markdown files created either directly in GitHub, or using Docusaurus.
-Most content currently exists in private repositories, pending review and publication to a dedicated documentation site.

 * OmiseGO - [Using a browser for DAI transactions on the OmiseGO Network](https://github.com/omisego/dev-portal/blob/master/guides/dai_transaction_from_browser.md)
 * OmiseGO [Network upgrade guide](https://github.com/omisego/plasma-upgrade-scripts)